Shiaulis/Shiaulis/README.md

 ### Hi there 👋
+My name is Andrius.
+I’m an iOS Developer at Pipedrive, working on our awesome mobile client.
+In 2015 I’ve decided to dramatically change my work.
+IT and software development was interesting for me for the whole life but since I had no CS-related education, I thought it is impossible to become a developer.
+Nevertheless, I became a software tester and in 2 years started to work as a software developer.

+Development wise the most interesting topics for me are: SwiftUI, Combine, Accessibility, Siri integration.
+I'm open for any collaboration with side projects of other developers, since I'm looking for a ways to improve my skills outside of my regular work.
+Do not hesitate to ping me if you have any questions/advises/propositions

 <!--
 **Shiaulis/Shiaulis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.